 CPG vs FMCG: How Consumer Goods Giants Are Adapting to Market Trends

-The global CPG market is projected to reach approximately $2.38 trillion by 2027, growing from about $1.94 trillion in 2020.
-This represents a compound annual growth rate (CAGR) of around 6.5%.
+The global CPG market is expected to grow from $1.94 trillion in 2020 to $2.38 trillion by 2027, with a 6.5% annual growth rate (CAGR).

 What is CPG?

-Consumer Packaged Goods (CPG) refer to products that consumers purchase regularly but don’t need to buy as frequently as FMCG items.
 These goods tend to have a long shelf life, and companies in this sector invest heavily in CPG marketing to cultivate brand loyalty and ensure consistent sales.

 - Household items: Cleaning supplies, laundry detergents